sc-ventures/cloudbreak-documentation/docs/blueprints.md

-### View Blueprint Details
+#### View Blueprint Details

 Once a blueprint has been registered in Cloudbreak, you can access its details in the Cloudbreak UI.

 **Steps**

-1. In the Cloudbreak UI, select **Blueprints** from the navigation pane.

-2. Click on an entry to navigate to details.
+1. In the Cloudbreak UI, select **Blueprints** from the navigation pane and click on an entry to navigate to details.

     You can view blueprint details using the **List View** and **Raw View**: